Wisconsin v. Kizer

 Wisconsin v.
 Kizer is a murder case in which the deceased's alleged sex trafficking of the defendant was raised as an affirmative defense, for the first time in Wisconsin and possibly anywhere in the United States.

-The defendant, Chrystul Kizer, a black child at the time, was arrested in 2018 at age 17 for the murder of Randall Phillip Volar III, a 34-year-old White man who had abused and trafficked Kizer and dozen other underage Black girls in Kenosha, Wisconsin.
+The defendant, Chrystul Kizer, a 17-year-old Black girl, was arrested in 2018 for the murder of Randall Phillip Volar III, a 34-year-old white man who had abused and trafficked Kizer and dozen other Black girls in Kenosha, Wisconsin.
 Kizer sought to raise an affirmative defense under a Wisconsin statute (Wis.
 Stat. s.
 939.46) that shields trafficking victims from prosecution for crimes that are a direct result of the trafficking.

 The trial court ruled that the affirmative defense did not apply to violent crimes, but the ruling was overturned on appeal, allowing Kizer to present evidence of her trafficking at trial.

 Since the ruling was overturned, supporters have renewed calls for charges against Kizer to be dismissed.

 Kizer's case has received international attention, especially after the George Floyd protests triggered renewed focus on criminal justice reform.

-The case has been compared to similar cases involving claims of self-defense, such as George Zimmerman and Kyle Rittenhouse, who were acquitted (the latter of which also took place in Kenosha), and Cyntoia Brown, another Black child trafficking victim, who spent 15 years in prison.
+The case has been compared to similar cases involving claims of self-defense, such as George Zimmerman and Kyle Rittenhouse, who were acquitted (the latter of which also took place in Kenosha), and Cyntoia Brown, another black child sex trafficking victim, who spent 15 years in prison.

 Kizer was initially held on $1 million bail and spent almost two years in jail before her bail was lowered to $400,000, which community activists paid, securing her release in June 2020.

 She was re-arrested in February 2024 after her bail was revoked for having been charged with misdemeanor disorderly conduct while out on bail.

 On May 9, 2024, Kizer pled guilty to one felony count of second-degree reckless homicide, which carries a maximum sentence of 25 years in prison.
 On August 19, she was sentenced to 11 years in prison.

 Background

-In 2017 in Kenosha, Wisconsin, Chrystul Kizer, a 16-year-old Black girl, met Randall P. Volar III, a 33-year-old White man, on Backpage.
+In 2017 in Kenosha, Wisconsin, Chrystul Kizer, a 16-year-old Black girl, met Randall P. Volar III, a 33-year-old white man, on Backpage.

 Volar abused and trafficked Kizer and other underage Black girls.

 In February 2018, a 15-year-old girl called police from Volar's home saying Volar had drugged her and was going to kill her; the girl was later found by police wandering the streets half-naked under the influence of LSD.

 A subsequent search of Volar's home found evidence of child sex abuse, including hundreds of videotapes of Volar abusing Kizer and other underage Black girls.
 On February 22, Volar was arrested for child enticement, second-degree sexual assault of a child, and using a computer to facilitate a child sex crime.
 He was released on the same day without bail.
 Police waited three months before submitting the case to prosecutors.
 Twelve days later, on June 5, while still free on bail, Volar was shot and killed by Chrystul Kizer.